adidas/api-guidelines/execution/rate-limiting.md

 Rate limit informations are provided in the for of HTTP headers.
 There are two types of rate limits: **Quota** and **Throttle**.
 Quota is a limit enforced per a longer period (typically a day).
 Throttle is the limit of calls per second.

 ## Quota Limit
 The limit on the number of call per a period (day).
-The default quota limit is "unlimited".
+The default quota limit is 5000 calls per day.

 #### Example
 Example response to a request over the quota limit: